JBEI/edd/README.md

 * Passwords <a name="Passwords"/>
     * Get required passwords from a teammate or JBEI sysadmin.
-        * JBEI_AUTH - to configure LDAP binding and EDD's server.cfg
+        * jbei_auth - to configure LDAP binding
         * edduser - the password to the production EDD database instance.
 You'll need this to copy its data for local development work.
-See [Database Conversion](#DbConversion)
         * edd ice key - used by edd to authorize REST API calls to ICE
 * Local git repo config
     * The typescript build process includes some comments that will change with every rebuild.